Psychpsyo/Galaxy-Engine/docs/cdfScript/cdfFileStructure.md

 This is required on `trigger` abilities and `static` action modification abilities and forbidden on others.

+### forPlayer
+A [cdfScript expression](./TODO:) that should evaluate to the players who can activate this ability, like so:
+`forPlayer: opponent`

+If this property is not specified, it defaults to `you`.

 ### applyTo
 A [cdfScript expression](./TODO:) that should evaluate to the list of all objects that this static ability should apply to:
 `applyTo: thisCard.equippedUnit`